Magyartanulas/magyartanulas.github.io/conditional_mood.md

 *Lehet, hogy nehéz lesz, de nem lehetetlen!* - ([Lyric:](http://www.zeneszoveg.hu/dalszoveg/106479/kowalsky-meg-a-vega/lehetetlen-nincs---velunk-kerek-a-vilag-feat-lotfi-begi-zeneszoveg.html) It could be/is possible, that it will be hard, but not impossible!)

-Finally, you can combine the conditional mood with `-hat, -het` we get could (lit. would be allowed).
+Finally, you can combine the conditional mood with `-hat, -het` we get could (lit. would be possible).

 * Találkozhatnánk? - (Could we meet up?)
 * De azt hiszem, hogy igazán megcsinálhatnád. - (But I believe you could really do it.)